Is it safe to take Advil and related medications?

 Advil (aka ibuprofen) and related medications are called NSAIDs.

-NSAIDs, meaning Nonsteroidal anti-inflammatory drugs, are mainly used to treat pain and/or inflammation, and can reduce fever as well.
+NSAIDs, meaning Nonsteroidal anti-inflammatory drugs, are mainly used to treat pain and/or inflammation and can reduce fever as well.
 There are over 20 different NSAIDs available, and most of them do not require a prescription.
-Examples include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), indomethacin, and a very powerful one named ketorolac (toradol), which is typically given in a hospital.
-Ketorolac can be given intravenously, intramuscularly, or intranasaly, allowing the drug to take effect immediately.
-And if you were wondering, yeah, toradol is the same drug that was given excessively in NFL football players.
+Examples include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), indomethacin, and a very powerful one named ketorolac (Toradol), which is typically given in a hospital.
+Ketorolac can be given intravenously, intramuscularly, or intranasally, allowing the drug to take effect immediately.
+And if you were wondering, yeah, Toradol is the same drug that was given excessively in NFL football players.

-Some of them come in the form of gels and creams, that are applied on the skin, which are particularly useful for treating osteoarthritis and lower back pain.
+Some of them come in the form of gels and creams, that are applied to the skin, which is particularly useful for treating osteoarthritis and lower back pain.
 For example, diclofenac is available topically as a gel (Voltaren), patch (Flector), or solution.
 Using these topical forms carries less risk of side effects compared to the pill version.

 There are actually two main categories of NSAIDs, selective and nonselective, which refer to their specific inhibition COX enzymes (cyclooxygenases) in the body.

 Nonselective means they inhibit COX-1 and COX-2 enzymes, and examples include aspirin, ibuprofen (Advil, Motrin), naproxen (Aleve), and ketorolac (Toradol).